Sochi 2014 Winter Olympics: Athletes warned against protests

 Athletes have been warned not to make any political gestures or demonstrate at the 2014 Winter Olympics in Sochi.

-Russia has been criticised for its human rights record and for
+Russia has been criticised for its human rights record and for passing a law banning gay "propaganda".

 But International Olympic Committee (IOC) boss Thomas Bach says athletes should avoid making any kind of statement during the Games.